-Estimated in-pattern flight duration: See the listing of standard pattern figures in the section entitled "Standard Patterns and Expendable Locations" section.
+Estimated in-pattern flight duration: See the listing of standard pattern figures in the section entitled

+"Standard Patterns and Expendable Locations" section.

 Expendable distribution: For all sUAS modules, establishing a pre-set number of expendables will not be possible.
 The exact number will depend on mission-specific conditions and the specific P-3 pattern that is ultimately flown.
 As for expendable types, it is requested that the remaining cache of SST-capable dropsondes be used for all sUAS missions.
+Missions may also deploy a new lightweight atmospheric profiler called a StreamSonde which has a slower descent rate than the dropwindsonde.
+Up to 50 StreamSondes can be deployed at once.
 In addition, ~10-15 AXBTs per sUAS flight are also desired.
+For missions using the Altius 600, AXBTs have to be CAD launched.
 The sonde/AXBT deployment CONOP should maximize P-3 location with sUAS "under flight".